jquirossoto/wordpress-multisite-ecs-efs-rds/README.md

 ## Custom domain

-In case you chose to set a custom domain, you are gonna need to create a CNAME record in the DNS configurations of your domain.
+In case you chose to set a custom domain, you will need to create a CNAME record in the DNS configurations of your domain.
 The value of the record is the LoadBalancerDNSName provided in the stack outputs.

 ## WordPress multisite